Economic remedies abound in crisis, but can they deliver?

 At a White House briefing Monday, after another day of stock market convulsion drove the Dow Jones Industrial Average to its steepest one-day drop ever of 2,013 points, Trump put forward a possible payroll tax cut as a centerpiece of his team’s emergency economic plan.

-He didn’t provide details such as the proposed size of the tax cut — an opening ripe for negotiations with lawmakers — saying only that it would be “very substantial relief.”
+Kudlow said the White House team is looking at a suspension of all payroll taxes, paid by employers and workers, through the end of the year.
+“It’s a bold move; it’s a very bold move.
+And this is a bold president,” he said.

 It’s an idea that Trump considered last summer to avert an economic slowdown, as some experts warned the U.S. was heading for a pullback that could hurt his reelection chances.
-But Trump quickly reversed course and touted the economy’s strength, blaming the Federal Reserve and Chairman Jay Powell for not cutting interest rates.
+But Trump quickly reversed course and touted the economy’s strength, blaming the Federal Reserve and its Chairman Jay Powell for not cutting interest rates.

 With payroll taxes, employers deduct some money from workers each pay period, normally as a percentage of their salary.
 It goes toward advance payment of income taxes, and contributions to Social Security and unemployment and disability insurance.